-Upon receipt of the student's application from AMCAS, MCG will forward a secondary application to the applicants approved for further consideration.
-There is no fee associated with MCG's secondary application.
+Applications will be processed in the AMCAS office and then forwarded to the medical school(s) of the applicant's choice.
+Upon receipt of the student's application from AMCAS, MCG will forward an application supplement (secondary application) to the applicants approved for further consideration.
+MCG does not charge an additional application fee in addition to the AMCAS fee.

 Students applying through MCG's Early Decision Program must return their secondary application within one week of receipt.
 Students applying through the Regular Decision Program must submit their secondary application within two weeks of receipt.